FitCLIP: Refining Large-Scale Pretrained Image-Text Models for Zero-Shot Video Understanding Tasks

-Large pre-trained image-text models, such as CLIP~\cite{clip}, have shown outstanding zero-shot capabilities on a handful of visual tasks, including video tasks such as Action Recognition and Text-to-Video Retrieval.
+Large pre-trained image-text models, such as CLIP~\cite{clip} and ALIGN~\cite{align}, have shown outstanding zero-shot capabilities on a handful of visual tasks, including video tasks such as Action Recognition and Text-to-Video Retrieval.
 Such models have overcome the limitations of traditional zero-shot learning algorithms by using abundant images (on the internet) with (free) natural language supervision.
 Despite their remarkable zero-shot performance in video tasks, there is room for improvement to close the image-to-video domain gap.
 For instance, recent studies have shown that fine-tuning CLIP yields significant improvements in target video tasks \cite{clip4clip,actionclip}.
 Unfortunately, fine-tuning and improving performance in a target dataset comes with a cost: harshly penalizing the model's zero-shot capabilities \cite{wortsman2021robust}.